brucedsu/KittyWar/Game Rule.md

 * Guard (Dodge): target should be yourself.
 Defense for all kinds of attack except attack with can't dodge attack chance card.
 * Scratch (Attack): choose one player to attack and cause 1 point damage.

+## Winning Conditions

+1. If all the opponents lose their HP, the one who survives is the winner.
+2. If someone gets 20 HP at first, he or she wins.

+## Game Phases for One Round

+1. The beginning of the round: conditionally draw chance cards or use ability
+2. Enact strategies: each player enacts a strategy which includes a target (maybe multiple targets), a basic movement (pur, guard, scratch) and an optional chance card which must match the selected basic movement.
+3. Show cards: every player shows his or her strategy at the same time
+4. Settle strategies: start settle strategy from a random user along a random direction (either clockwise or counterclockwise)
+5. The end of the round: conditionally draw chance cards or use ability

 ## Chance Cards

 ### Pur Chance Cards

-* Double Healing: totally gain 2 HP if you don't get attacked
+* Double Purring: totally gain 2 HP if you don't get attacked
-* Guaranteed Healing: totally gain 1 HP no matter you get attacked or not
+* Guaranteed Purring: totally gain 1 HP no matter you get attacked or not
-* Heal and Draw: draw a new chance card if successfully gain HP
+* Pur and Draw: draw a new chance card if successfully gain HP

 ### Guard Chance Cards

-* Reverse: reverse the attack (damage)
+* Reverse Scratch: reverse the damage
-* Dodge and Heal: totally gain 1 HP if you successfully dodge
+* Guard and Heal: totally gain 1 HP if you successfully dodge
-* Dodge and Draw: draw a new chance card if you successfully dodge
+* Guard and Draw: draw a new chance card if you successfully dodge

 ### Scratch Chance Cards

 * Can't Reverse: damage can't be reversed
-* Can't Dodge: scratch can't be dodged
+* Can't Guard: scratch can't be dodged
-* Double Damage: totally cause 2 points damage
+* Double Scratch: totally cause 2 points damage

 ## Cats